Steps Once Admitted

 Your RamCard is your student ID and is your ticket to just about everything at Colorado State University, and they are required for all students attending on-campus classes.
 Visit RamCard.colostate.edu for info on how to get your card.
 Once you have your RamCard, RamCash can be added to your account to buy food and access other campus services like parking and printing.
 Plus, RamCash purchases allow you to pay it forward by supporting on-campus businesses and CSU Departments.

-The Graduate Student Council invites all incoming and returning graduate students to a welcome picnic each fall.
+The Graduate Student Council invites all incoming and returning graduate students to an in-person welcome picnic each fall.
 This event is focused on community building and is a casual event specifically for the graduate community.
 Details about the Fall picnic will be sent to your CSU email.

 Bookmark this digital handbook for use throughout your student journey.
 Take some time to review student expectations as well as our Principles of Community.